top of page

 mightylemondrops_edited_edited.jpg

-recording engineer and record producer, and has completed projects for The Little Ones, The Blood Arm, The Soft Pack, The Henry Clay People, Everybody Was in the French Resistance...Now!, The Sweater Girls, Torches, The Movies.
+David Newton (guitarist) still works as a recording engineer and record producer, and has completed projects for The Little Ones, The Blood Arm, The Soft Pack, The Henry Clay People, Everybody Was in the French Resistance...Now!, The Sweater Girls, Torches, The Movies.
 In 2006, he produced a cover version of "Inside Out" (as well as playing bass guitar on the track) for The Lassie Foundation double album, Through and Through.
-In 2011, Newton produced the third album, Turn and Face Me by The Blood Arm.
+In 2011, Newton produced the third album, Turn and Face Me, by The Blood Arm.

-now officially available again through Wounded
+officially available again through Wounded Bird

-Bird Records, licensed through Warner Bros,
+Records, licensed through Warner Bros, all with

-all with extra tracks, b-sides and liner notes.
+extra tracks, b-sides and liner notes.

 ehe mighty lemon drops